jTanG0506/comp27112-notes/NOTES/polygons-and-pixels.md

 - **Quadrilateral meshes** are a collection of linked quadrilaterals, which is commonly used in terrain modelling and for approximating curved surfaces. {% math %}N \times M{% endmath %} quadrilaterals can be defined using {% math %}(N + 1) \times (M + 1){% endmath %} vertices, compared with {% math %}4MN{% endmath %} separate vertices

 :heavy_exclamation_mark: Quadrilaterals must be **tessellated** into triangles during rendering

+#### Scan conversion
+**Scan conversion** is the process of converting polygon edges in world coordinates into lines to display on a screen.

+##### Scan-converting a line
+To scan-convert a line, we sample the true geometry of the line, and **approximate** it using the nearest pixels available.
+Bresenham (1965) developed a fast algorithm using only integer arithmetic, which is still in use today.

+##### Scan-converting a polygon
+When scan-converting a polygon, we know the polygon has been transformed by the viewing pipeline, so we know its {% math %}(x, y, z){% endmath %} vertex coordinates in screen space, where the {% math %}(x, y){% endmath %} coordinates correspond to a pixel position and the {% math %}z{% endmath %} coordinate is a measure of the vertex's distance from the eye.

+##### Naïve approach
+One approach would be to scan-convert each of the edges in turn and process each row of pixels and fill in the remaining interior pixels.

+##### Sweep-line algorithm
+This algorithm steps down a pair of edges, starting in this example at {% math %}(x_1, y_1){% endmath %}, then goes down scanline by scanline, finding the start and end of the part of the scanline inside the triangle.
+This algorithm is efficient because we only need to coompute the gradients of the edges {% math %}px{% endmath %} and {% math %}qx{% endmath %} once, at the beginning.
+However, it is a floating point algorithm, so we do need keep rounding to the pixel grid.